yujiri.xyz

 Anyway Thief originally revealed the top 2 cards, then put the untrashed ones back.
 Valerie didn't like how, if you got hit with Thief and your top 2 cards were non-Treasures, then subsequent Thieves would also get nothing.
 Also there was the issue of remembering the order to put the cards back.
 So they changed it from reveal to reveal-then-discard.
 I was initially skeptical but in the end I think it was a good change.

-Basically he's saying that with the original version of Thief, multiple plays of Thief in one round could all do nothing to one player because of the way their deck happened to be ordered, but after this change, if one play of Thief steals nothing, it still sifts past the cards blocking it so that subsequent plays can steal something.
+Basically he's saying that with the original version of Thief, multiple plays of Thief in one round would all do nothing if the first one did nothing, but after this change, if one play of Thief steals nothing, it still sifts past the cards blocking it so that subsequent plays can steal something.
 I love the attention to subtle dynamics like this!